 Male grooming has changed the dating scene, and there's no going back.
 Once women realized that they don't have to put up with guys at their smelliest, greasiest, or hairiest, they made it clear that we can get in line or sleep alone.
 Every man in modern society has paid close attention to that change, and it's why you're here now.

 You've embraced male grooming in general, but it's a big topic with many subtle question marks.
 One of those involves your chest.
 Should you shave it?
 Should you trim it?
 Is there something to tell you how to grow chest hair?
 Does it matter?
 Movies and magazines suggest that all guys are walking Greek statues, cut and muscular without body hair.
 That's just crazy.
 For those of us who are mortal, a smooth, chiseled body comes at the end of a lot of hard work.

 You might assume that women want everyone to look like a movie star.
 If so, you're about to be surprised.
 As sexy as those guys often look, they don't represent the majority.
 Women's taste in chest hair isn't one-dimensional.
 Once you understand the discussion's nuances, you can make an informed decision about your chest hair and have more success with the ladies.
-That’s what we’re promising today.
+That's what we promise today.

 What Women Think About Chest Hair

 Here you go, guys.
-This is the definitive guide to infiltrating the female mind.
+We're going to give you the definitive guide to infiltrating the female mind.
 We know all of the secrets, and after you're done reading this, you'll be a master of feminine thought.
 Ok.
 That was a bluff.
 Some of the female staffers here at MANSCAPED are laughing at the notion.
 Maybe we're not more insightful than other guys, but that doesn't mean we all have to be clueless.
 Instead of trade secrets, we'll turn to science.

 Some Statistics on Chest Hair